slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Humans raise the ceiling, AI raises the floor"
 -- Sahil Lavingia [1989]*

-> *"Twenty years ago, the Internet was an escape from the real world.
-Today, the real world is an escape from the Internet.
-"
+> *"Humans doing the hard jobs on minimum wage while the robots write poetry and paint is not the future I wanted."
--- x@noahpinion*
+-- x@karlremarks*

 > *"Humans are an API to ChatGPT.
 ChatGPT is an API to Python.
 Python is an API to C. C is an API to assembly.
 Assembly is an API to binary.
 Binary is an API to physics.
 Physics is an API to the machine that runs the universe.
 It’s computation all the way down."
 -- x@lexfridman*

-> *"Humans doing the hard jobs on minimum wage while the robots write poetry and paint is not the future I wanted."
+> *"AI doesn’t replace intelligence.
+It replaces effort."
--- x@karlremarks*
+-- x@mozarrinsadaf*

-> *"Scarier the AI the higher the valuations."
+> *"AI is intelligence acceleration." (...)
+"Sleeping on a plane is the closest there is to teleportation."
--- x@samoburja*
+-- x@pmddomingos*

 > *"Ultimately, we will end up with an AI that is omnipresent, omniscient, and omnipotent.
 Maybe we have to admit that we are in the process of building some sort of god." (...)
 "The three epochs of the Internet use: 1.
 Sort knowledge (e.g. Yahoo).
 2. Search knowledge (e.g. Google).
 3. Synthesize knowledge (e.g. ChatGPT)"
 -- x@rapahelz*

-> *"AI doesn’t replace intelligence.
-It replaces effort."
+> *"Scarier the AI the higher the valuations."
--- x@mozarrinsadaf*
+-- x@samoburja*